The Five Thomas-Kilmann Conflict Styles Explained

 |---|---|---|---|

-| Competing | High Presence + high Discipline | Emergencies; clear expertise advantage; adversarial negotiations | Destroys trust; shuts down collaborative problem-solving; escalates relationship conflict |
+| Competing | High Presence | Emergencies; clear expertise advantage; adversarial negotiations | Destroys trust; shuts down collaborative problem-solving; escalates relationship conflict |

-| Collaborating | High Vision + high Discipline | Complex, creative problems; high-trust contexts; long-term relationships | Too slow under time pressure; requires both parties' willingness and skill |
+| Collaborating | High Vision + high Discipline, with Presence and Bond also positively associated | Complex, creative problems; high-trust contexts; long-term relationships | Too slow under time pressure; requires both parties' willingness and skill |

-| Compromising | Moderate across Big Five | Time-constrained settings; when good enough is genuinely enough | Leaves creative solutions undiscovered; can feel like loss to both parties |
+| Compromising | Positively associated with Bond, Presence, Vision and Discipline | Time-constrained settings; when good enough is genuinely enough | Leaves creative solutions undiscovered; can feel like loss to both parties |

-| Avoiding | High Depth + low Presence | When the issue is genuinely trivial; cooling-off periods before re-engagement | Conflicts accumulate; unresolved tensions corrode team functioning |
+| Avoiding | High Depth or high Bond, low Presence | When the issue is genuinely trivial; cooling-off periods before re-engagement | Conflicts accumulate; unresolved tensions corrode team functioning |

 | Accommodating | High Bond | When the relationship outweighs the outcome; when the other party has superior information | Habitual accommodation signals that honesty is not valued; high-Bond members stop advocating |